P/E RATIO: [PASS]

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN PRIOR 3 QUARTERS: [PASS]

-The EPS growth rate for the current quarter, -33.33% must be greater than or equal to the historical growth which is -6.93%.
-Since this is not the case MPAA would therefore fail this test.
+The EPS growth rate for the current quarter, 100.00% must be greater than or equal to the historical growth which is -6.93%.
+MPAA would therefore pass this test.

 EARNINGS PERSISTENCE: [PASS]